 Overall, the singing group was a highly positive experience for all people involved.
-Attendance rates were high with a mean weekly attendance over 12 months of 85%(range 50-100%).
-The participants reported perceived health benefits from participation in the group, and no adverse events.
-These health benefits included improvements in breathing, sputum clearance and exercise tolerance, as well as a general sense of improved well-being.
+Attendance rates were high with a mean weekly attendance over 12 months of 85% (range 50-100%).
+The participants reported experiencing health benefits from participation in the group, and no adverse events.
+These health benefits included improvements in breathing, sputum clearance and exercise tolerance, as well as a general sense of improved wellbeing.
 The key themes from the interviews and focus groups provided an explanation for the possible social mechanisms which contributed to the high attendance rates and self-reported health improvements.
-We identified four key themes: (1) being in the 'right space'; (2) developfor uses ing a sense of connection with others; (3) experiencing shared purpose and growth and (4) participation in meaningful physical activity. related to text
+We identified four key themes: 1) being in the 'right space'; 2) developing a sense of connection with others; 3) experiencing shared purpose and growth; and 4) participation in meaningful physical activity.
+Figure 1 provides a visual representation of the relationship between these key themes.